Party switching: Malaysia

-On 28 July 2022, in Malaysia, the Constitution (Amendment) Bill (No. 3) 2022 regarding the provision prohibiting members of the Dewan Rakyat from jumping parties was approved by a two-thirds majority vote of the members of the Dewan Rakyat. and thus Malaysia is also one of the countries that prohibits 'party hopping' or 'party cheating'.
-Similar law has also been passed by Penang, Perlis, Selangor, Kelantan, Sarawak, Negeri Sembilan and Perak state legislatures.
+Party switching has been a serious issue in Malaysian politics, and it has been one of the main reasons for the fall of two federal governments and several state governments during the political crisis.
+On 28 July 2022, in Malaysia, the Constitution (Amendment) Bill (No. 3) 2022 regarding the provision prohibiting members of the Dewan Rakyat from jumping parties was approved by a two-thirds majority vote of the members of the Dewan Rakyat.
+Thus, Malaysia is also one of the countries that prohibit 'party hopping' or 'party cheating'.
+Similar law has also been passed by 9 of 13 state legislatures including Sabah and Sarawak.

 New Zealand

-Party switching in New Zealand gained currency during the end of the 1980s, and even more so in the late 1990s after mixed member proportional representation was implemented.
+Party switching in New Zealand gained currency in the 1990s leading up to, and in the first years after, the adoption of mixed-member proportional representation in the New Zealand Parliament.
 In particular, the phrase "waka-jumping" entered the public consciousness in 1998 when then-Prime Minister Jenny Shipley expelled the New Zealand First party from the ruling coalition government, and several New Zealand First MPs resigned from the party and stayed loyal to the government.
-In response to these defections, the Electoral Integrity Act was passed in 2001, which later expired in 2005.
+In response to these defections, the Electoral (Integrity) Amendment Act was passed in 2001, which later expired in 2005.
 A proposal to replace the Act failed in 2005 but was successful in 2018.
-A private members' bill to repeal the Electoral (Integrity) Amendment Act 2018 was considered in 2020 and is currently before the Select Committee.
+A private members' bill to repeal the Electoral (Integrity) Amendment Act 2018 was considered in 2020 but was defeated in June 2021.

 Nicaragua

-In Nicaragua some major party switches occurred between 2002 and 2006 when the two major political parties, the Constitutional Liberal Party and the Sandinista National Liberation Front, formed a pact and members of both parties left to form new parties or make alliances with smaller ones.
+In Nicaragua, some major party switches occurred between 2002 and 2006 when the two major political parties, the Constitutional Liberal Party and the Sandinista National Liberation Front, formed a pact and members of both parties left to form new parties or make alliances with smaller ones.

 Philippines

-Party-switching "has become the norm, the practice" in the Philippines, according to Julio Teehankee, a political science professor in De La Salle University.
+Party-switching "has become the norm, the practice" in the Philippines, according to Julio Teehankee, a political science professor at De La Salle University.
 During midterm elections, politicians usually attach themselves to the party of the ruling president.
 This has led to transactional dealings, and parties are identified more on personalities instead of platforms.
-Aside from party-switching, internal squabbles within parties lead to formation of new ones.
+Aside from party-switching, internal squabbles within parties lead to the formation of new ones.
 Vice President Jejomar Binay, elected under PDP–Laban, formed his own United Nationalist Alliance (UNA) as his party for his 2016 presidential campaign.
-Ex-Lakas members who do not want to join the then ruling Liberal Party in 2013 joined together to form the National Unity Party.
+Ex-Lakas members who do not want to join the then-ruling Liberal Party in 2013 joined to form the National Unity Party.

 These are presidents who have been members of another party but switched to a different party or founded a new one to run for president: